Showing posts with label Waterways Experiment Station. Show all posts

 In the first photograph, metal templates that show the topography have been laid out across the soil at specified intervals.
 The templates usually have vertical exaggeration, such as 1:10, meaning vertical distance is scaled 10 times greater than the horizontal scale.
 Then the soil is moved and shaped to approximately match the templates.

-At the Mississippi Basin Model, the original earth work, excavating canals, and installing piping was performed by German prisoners of war.
+At the Mississippi Basin Model, German prisoners of war (many from the North African theater) performed the original earth work, excavating canals, and installing piping.
 The Germans were repatriated in 1946, and civilian employees completed the rest of the model.
 The template method of shaping the terrain was used between 1946 and approximately 1953.
 But the expansive soil in the area required a shift to the contour method of construction (not shown in these photographs).

 In the second photograph, the workers are carefully pouring concrete and shaping the surface to exactly match the top of the templates.
 This is painstaking work requiring years of experience.
 The labor, time, and space requirements underscore why building physical models is so expensive.